qidi-community/Plus4-Wiki/content/modular-toolhead/front-blower-assembly/README.md

 These assembly instructions start from a state of disassembly, and moving to a fully assembled state If you're looking to disassemble your tool-head, just follow these instructions in reverse order

+**VERY IMPORTANT:** Ensure that the printer is powered off and unplugged throughout the tool head assembly procedure.

 ## Initial State

 Push the Stepper Motor Back into place against the rear tool head slider